 - Despite reporting losses, it is a concern to see that Keppel is still paying out dividends while it is not covered by the free cash flow.
 Investors may want to look into the shrinking dividend year by year as even the most conservative pay-out ratio could come under pressure if earnings are unstable.

 If you’re looking to trade or start building your investment portfolio, Instant Loan is a great partner in financing when you are short on funds.
-We’ll get you connected to Singapore’s top licensed moneylenders and receive up to three customised and free loan quotes, so you can save time comparing your options and focus on what’s more important.
+We’ll get you connected to Singapore’s top licensed financial institutions and receive up to three customised and free loan quotes, so you can save time comparing your options and focus on what’s more important.
 Send us a request today.